monika76five/Data-Confidentiality/README.md

 1. <ins>Read ```Hu, J. (2019)``` Section 4 in the References folder. <ins>
     1. <ins> Try to get a solid understanding of the key estimating steps. <ins>
     2. <ins> Explore online how to do an importance sampling alogrithm.
-Think about how to implement that for your project. <ins?>
+Think about how to implement that for your project. <ins>

 2. <ins>**Present your synthesis model(s), utility evaluation, and identification risk evaluation for your project dataset(s)**.</ins>